Skip to content

 The interpretation of the church fathers

 What is this treasure that he is trying to get her to reveal?
 It is her humility.
-St. John sees the woman’s reply not as an insistence on her rights, but a humble acceptance of her position.
+St. John sees the woman’s reply as humble acceptance of her position.
 She doesn’t argue with Jesus, but accepts being called a dog, and precisely on the basis of being a dog, argues that she is not in fact forbidden from partaking of Christ’s healing.
 St. John rewrites the woman’s reply in his own words to bring out this point:

-This dynamic is totally different: it’s not that Jesus is calling her a dog and she’s insisting that she isn’t, he’s pointing out that as a Gentile she is second to the children of Israel, but she accepts this entirely because she is humble.
+The dynamic that St. John describes is totally different from modern readings of this passage: when Jesus points out that as a Gentile she is second to the children of Israel, she wholly accepts her status because she is humble.

 Illustration of Origen of Alexandria from Schäftlarn manuscript (circa 1160 AD)